UKCloud/documentation/articles/openshift/oshift-netpol.md

           webserver: "true"
 ```

-This object will be created in the database project, it will match any pods in the project with the label "role=database" and allow ingress traffic from any project labeled "webserver=true" in order to achieve our desired outcome we will need to label our webserver project:
+This object will be created in the database project, it will match any pods in the project with the label "role=database" and allow ingress traffic from any project labeled "webserver=true".
+In order to achieve our desired outcome we will need to label our webserver project:

 > [!NOTE]
 > The cluster administrator role is required to add labels to namespaces.